macaullyjames/inda-project-guidelines/README.md

 # inda-project-guidelines

+## Picking a project
+Picking a project is really easy: Think of a project you'd like to do and pick it.
+Just keep in mind that
+- You must work in pairs (within the same övning group).
+- You must present a working demo at the final övning.
+- You must use Git/Github to drive the development process (more on this further down).
+- This is a programming project.
+You can't spend four weeks in a WYSIWYG editor making an elaborate PowerPoint.

+That said, you can choose any language/framework you want, and target any hardware you want too.
+Want to make a simple Tower Defence style game for iOS?
+Great!
+Want to hook up a water gun to an Arduino, a camera and an object recognition library?
+Fantastic.
+Want to make yet another queue system for the labs?
+That's... actually, please don't do that.
+You get the point though.
+Bring out your inner Master Builder: everything is awesome.

 ## Development guidelines
 When you're writing code on your own you can pretty much do whatever you like.
 Bad commit?
 Eh, `git push -f`.
 In a rush?
 You know what you've changed, `lolololol` is a perfectly adequate commit message.
 Nobody knows and nobody cares.